Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 Workforce scheduling is an extremely widely-used application of optimization in practice.
-It involves balancing many competing concerns such as worker availability, cost, and preferences, shift coverage requirements, conditions on consecutive shifts or rest breaks, etc. Implementation can become quite involved as worker requirements and entitlements become more complex.
+It involves balancing many competing concerns such as worker availability, cost, and preferences; shift coverage requirements; conditions on consecutive shifts and rest breaks; and so on.
+Implementation can become quite involved as worker requirements and entitlements become more complex.

 This Mod implements several basic variants of workforce scheduling.
 The initial